 What is there to see in São Pedro de Moel and in its surroundings?

 First of all, you can discover the picturesque streets next to the beach of São Pedro de Moel (see photos above).
-Afterwards, walk 1 km along the Atlantic Ocean until you find the beautiful Penedo da Saudade lighthouse, located in the upper part of the village.
+Afterwards, walk 1 km along the waterfront until you find the beautiful Penedo da Saudade lighthouse, located in the upper part of the village.

 The lighthouse is located on top of a rock, where, according to local folklore, Caminha Duchess came to mourn her husband.
 This lighthouse was named after this supposed event: Penedo da Saudade.